 Further details and an online application form can be found by clicking on here

 Entries are due by 29 September 2020 and the winners will be announced by our guest speaker at our online Forum on 29 October.
 Details of the Forum will be sent out at a later date.

-It is with great sadness that the Board advise of the death of Ross Balharry.
+It is with great sadness that we advise of the death of Ross Balharry.
 Ross was a Director of the Co-op from day 1 and part of the team that successfully attracted over £700k of investors, which given Boyndie was the first Wind Farm Co-op in Scotland was a remarkable achievement.
 Ross’s positive contribution to the board continued right up until his death.
 When he brought matters up, or commented on topics being discussed, he was always worth listening to.
 He will be greatly missed by the Board.

 Located on he north coast of Aberdeenshire between Portsoy and Banff.
 The wind farm has 8 turbines and when it’s operating fully it generates 16.30 MW of electricity.
 That is enough clean, green energy to supply around 9,100 homes – roughly equal to all the homes in Banff, Whitehills, Portsoy and all the nearby rural areas.

 To generate clean, green electricity and help reduce reliance on existing less environmentally-friendly energy resources.

 The Boyndie Wind Farm Co-op is part of a family of co-ops being developed by Energy4All Ltd in partnership with Falck Renewables Wind Limited.